boraoden/boraoden.github.io/favourite-books.md

 ---

-> What Is Man?
+> What Is Man? by Mark Twain
->
--Mark Twain

-> Der Steppenwolf
+> Der Steppenwolf by Hermann Hesse
->
--Hermann Hesse

-> The Sea Wolf
+> The Sea Wolf by Jack London
->
--Jack London

-> The Fouıntainhead
+> The Fouıntainhead by Ayn Rand
->
--Ayn Rand

-> The Dispossessed
->
--Ursula K. Le Guin
+> The Dispossessed by Ursula K. Le Guin

-> The Catcher In The Rye
+> The Catcher In The Rye by J.D.
->
--J.D.
 Salinger

-> A Man Without A Country
+> A Man Without A Country by Kurt Vonnegut
->
--Kurt Vonnegut

-> Solaris
+> Solaris by Stanislaw Lem
->
--Stanislaw Lem

-> The Sorrows Of Young Werther
+> The Sorrows Of Young Werther by J. W. von Goethe
->
--J. W. von Goethe

-> Very Far Away From Anywhere Else
+> Very Far Away From Anywhere Else by Ursula K. Le Guin
->
--Ursula K. Le Guin